ryankav/dwm/README.md

 dwm - dynamic window manager
 ============================
-dwm is an extremely fast, small, and dynamic window manager for X.
+dwm is the window manager I've chosen to use and this repository contains my configuration.

 Requirements
 ------------